dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.0.2 =
+- Add: Exchange rates can now be pulled from the CoinMarketCap API.
+- Add: Coin icons are now displayed in the front-end UIs.
+- Fix: Safer exchange rates code in case of connectivity issues.
+- Fix: No longer display "cancel" button next to deposits, since these cannot be cancelled.
+- Fix: No longer reset the default coin in the frontend whenever the coin info is reloaded.
+- Change: The readme now points to the new SEO-frinedly name for the YouTube channel.

 = 3.0.1 =
 - Fix: Do not throw an alert box error in frontend when an AJAX request is cancelled by the browser, if the user clicks on a new link while the request is in transit.